How to find and remove duplicates in Google Sheets

 Spreadsheet with formula examples

-Find & remove duplicates in Google Sheets - formula examples (make a copy of the spreadsheet)
+Find & remove duplicates in Google Sheets (make yourself a copy to practice)

 Table of contents